Dweepu

 Dweepu is a 1977 Indian Malayalam film, directed by Ramu Kariat.
 The film stars Jose, Shobha, Kuttyedathi Vilasini and Alleppey Ashraf in the lead roles.
-The film has musical score by M. S. Baburaj.
+The film has musical score by Salil Chowdhury and original songs by M. S. Baburaj.

 Plot

 Chandran, who is from a poor family, struggles to earn a living.
 However, his life takes a turn when he gets a job as a teacher in Lakshadweep.